Kacper-Pietkun/Speech-to-face/src/models/README.md

 However, these implementations are written in TensorFlow and we are using PyTorch, so we had to reimplement them in PyTroch (also we converted trained weights from TensorFlow to PyTorch - see `src/tensorflow_to_pytorch` directory)

 # Voice Encoder
-Architecture is based on a [Speech2Face: Learning the Face Behind a Voice](https://arxiv.org/abs/1905.09773) paper.
+VE_conv is the architecture is based on a [Speech2Face: Learning the Face Behind a Voice](https://arxiv.org/abs/1905.09773) paper.
 - **Goal:** Convert speech of a person (spectrogram generated from the audio file) into a feature vector representation of the face of that person (face embedding)
 - **Model input:** spectrogram calculated from a 6 seconds audio file representing person's speech (using stft from librosa library)
 - **Model output:** 4096-D feature vector of the face (voice encoder tries to learn to generate face embedding of the person given speech of that person).